Skip to main content

 public interface BlockingAnsweringScope<T> : AnsweringScope<T>

-These are marker interfaces - they don’t add extra methods but indicate whether the context is for a regular method (BlockingAnsweringScope), or a suspend method (SuspendAnsweringScope).
+These are marker interfaces - they don’t add extra functions but indicate whether the context is for a regular function (BlockingAnsweringScope), or a suspend function (SuspendAnsweringScope).

 Mokkery uses them as follows: